 - Introduction to Blogging and Its Use in Internet Marketing

-The December attack on Kiev was a quite small-scale affair, to make certain – but may also have been a ‘get dressed practice session’ for a much broader Industry assault.
+The December attack on Kyiv was a small-scale affair, to make sure – but may also have been a ‘get dressed practice session’ for a much broader Industry assault.
 Either way, Cherepanov says, the attack “ought to function a take-heed call for the ones chargeable for the safety of critical systems around the world.”

 It’s as scary because it sounds, with implications for each business enterprise that relies on vital infrastructure, says Andrew Clarke, EMEA director at protection firm One Identity.